-As hopes grow that the pandemic could be nearing its end, Microsoft has announced its Windows 365 Cloud PC: a solution which will help companies manage the present and future demands of “hybrid work”.
+Microsoft has announced its Windows 365 Cloud PC: a solution which will help companies manage the present and future demands of “hybrid work”.
+We take a closer look and check the differences between AVD vs Windows 365.

 Windows 365, i.e. Microsoft’s “Cloud PC” , is an additional offering alongside Azure Virtual Desktop (AVD).
 Until now, Microsoft’s only enabler for hybrid work was Azure Virtual Desktop, previously Windows Virtual Desktop.
-This infrastructure was created to provide companies with virtual desktops from the cloud and it works very efficiently.
+This service provides companies with virtual desktop infrastructure from the cloud and it works very efficiently.

-However, some virtualisation know-how is necessary to provision them.
 Microsoft itself bought external solutions, such as FSLogix, to help refine AVD, while Citrix, VMWare and many third parties have been doing the same.
-There is still a lot of work to be done, and in order to ensure costs and performance of the systems, administrators must always keep an eye on the environment and continually optimise it.
+There is still a lot of work to be done, and in order to ensure costs and performance of the systems, administrators must always keep an eye on the environment and continually optimize it.
 One method of doing this is to carefully manage and share the usage of machines, which is enabled by the multi-session desktop feature.

-All the complexity of Azure Virtual Desktop has disappeared with the Cloud PC, or has at least been concealed from the customer’s view.
+For AVD, virtualisation know-how is necessary to provision the virtual desktops.
+All the complexity of Azure Virtual Desktop has disappeared with the Cloud PC however, or has at least been concealed from the customer’s view.
 That means no multi-session, no user profile management, no switching Azure instances on or off, and no calculating Azure consumption.
 Each user gets a desktop, and the user profile is located in the good old C: drive.
 Administrators can grant users full local administration rights too.

 After their administrator has assigned them the appropriate licences via the Microsoft Endpoint Manager, users simply log in to the portal https://windows365.microsoft.com to start the desktop directly in the browser.
-Alternatively, they can use one of the native clients available for Windows, Mac, Android, iOS and Linux (coming soon).
+Alternatively, they can use one of the native clients available for Windows, Mac, Android, iOS and Linux.

 The intended simplicity is made clearer by looking at Cloud PC’s launch partners.
 Typical line-of-business providers are listed, among others.
 The idea behind this is to be able to automatically assign a Cloud PC to a new employee when hired and to withdraw it when the contract terminates.
 This example clearly shows that Microsoft assumes that they have already solved the essential technical requirements for this.